 1. Use the WordPress proofreading tool, sure, you know where it is but, if you don’t – see image below.
 This is something I wasn’t really bothering with until a few months ago, but I’ve now gone through all of my posts and checked them.
 I found so many silly typos or double words I’m actually ashamed that anyone might have read the errors and been put off.
 It’s surprising how easy it is to mistype a word and not notice.
 Use it, that’s what it’s there for.

 3. Straighten out any other SEO issues which may flag up and be sure to add your focus keyword and/or phase and use your keywords naturally throughout the post.
 Particularly within the first or second paragraph and also at the end of the post.

 4. Ensure Alt Tags and image titles are in place.
 Read my Alt Tags post if you want to learn more.

 5. Add your Deep links, also known as internal links.
-Basically, you’re building your internal link network within your site and if it’s relevant, deep link to old posts naturally within your new post.
+Basically, you’re building your internal link network within your site and if it’s relevant, deep-link to old posts naturally within your new post.
 This can help keep the reader on your site a little longer if there’s another article they may find interesting.
 I.e I have deep linked to my post about Alt Tags as this is relevant and some may want to discover more on the subject.